| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 final time after 35 seasons, held a 39-38 lead on Black Hawk College.
 West Texas A and M

+University, which had led most of the way, was at 37 points.
 That final class was team open western horsemanship, and Anna Wilhelm of Black Hawk

 College won to lift the school from Galva, Illinois to their first-ever IHSA National

+Championship.
 Though the retiring husband-and-wife Griffiths were the sentimental choice of many to

 win Black Hawk became the 20th western program since there was a Western Team Championship